octo-technology/appaloosa-android-sdk/README.md

 * Application auto-update: check if the application is up to date and install the latest version if not
 * Application developer-panel: display a screen with information about the device and the application.
+* Application kill-switch: disallow a device to launch the application (if the device is blacklisted on appaloosa-store)

 Installation
 ------------